IDASooinKim/DeepHashing/README.md

 In particular, the application of diverse spectral filters quantitatively reveals differences in graph representation capacity.
 This work empirically demonstrates that spectral-domain filtering operations contribute to preserving structural information and enhancing representation power in graph-based deep hashing.
 Moreover, it highlights the effectiveness of combining dynamic graph construction with transfer learning for representing high-dimensional image data.*

+## Installation

+To train the model, you need to set up the experimental environment.
+Use a virtual environment such as Anaconda to install the packages listed in the provided requirements.txt file.
+While various versions of Python modules may be used, the versions specified in the text file reflect the environment used in the experiments.

+### 1. Clone the repository

+'''shell
+# SSH
+git clone git@
+'''

+### 2. Creating conda envs

+'''shell

+# SSH
+conda create -n deephashing python=3.8 conda activate deephashing
+'''

+### 3. Install requirements

+'''shell
+pip install -r requirements.txt
+'''

+## Training Data preparation